hrandhawa13/MemoryPrototype3/README.md

 Scripts to run the program is in scripts folder.
 Please read readMe.txt first to get a raw idea of running the code.
 There is also a demo video in which I run the complete program.
+All the files can be downloaded from the zip folder